 - Agriculture Industry: Deazaflavin produces animal feed additives, such as riboflavin-5′-phosphate, which is used to fortify animal feed with vitamin B2.
 In addition, it is utilized to create soil enhancements and fertilizers.

 Overall, deazaflavin powder has a wide range of potential applications in various industries that require enzymes or coenzymes for their production processes.

 Is Deazaflavin FDA-Approval?

-Deazaflavin is primarily used as a research tool and as a component of laboratory media for the growth and study of microorganisms.
+Currently, Deazaflavin is mainly used as a research tool and as a component of laboratory media for the growth and study of microorganisms.
 It is also used to produce flavoproteins and enzymes in various industries, including food, pharmaceuticals, and cosmetics.

 As an FDA-registered bulk raw ingredients supplier, Nutri Avenue still works hard to find the best NMN alternatives.
 Except for Deazaflavin, Nicotinamide Riboside (NR powder), PQQ bulk powder, Coenzyme Q10 powder (COQ10 powder), etc. These ingredients are all beneficial for anti-aging.
 Welcome to get a free quote to obtain more details about anti-aging ingredients.